bc913/opengl_notes/README.md

   <img width="527" height="767" src="doc/images/Hardware_Pipeline.JPG">
 </p>

+## Display List
+`Display List` is a group of OpenGL commands stored for later execution.
+The commands are issued in the `CPU` (application) side between `glNewList()` and `glEndList()` API calls.
+When the `Display List` is created:
+1. All the correspoding vertex and pixel data are evaluated.
+2. Then copied into the display list memory which sits in the graphics hardware ram, VRAM (server) side.
+3. Combination of steps 1 & 2 is one time process.
+4. Since the data now is sitting on the server side, there is no need to re-evaluate and re-transfer the data from the client (RAM) again and again.

+Since it is a server-state, it can be shared with many clients.

+Pros:
+- Fastest way to render the static data.
+- For optimal performance, put matrix transformations, lighting and material calculations inside the display list, if possible.

+Cons:
+- Once the display list is compiled, it can NOT be modified.
+If you need frequent changes or dynamic data set, use `VAO` and `VBO`.

 ## Legacy vs. Modern OpenGL
 As the software/hardware technologies, performance and compatibility improve over time, some of the functionalities of OpenGL are also deprecated/updated and new feature are coming in.